 Drop a Class

-Instructions for how students can drop a class
+Procedures for how and when students can drop a class and receiving a refund

 Overview of Dropping a Class